jajdp/Shenanibot-public/README.md

 **Streamer Commands**
 `!open` : Opens the queue for viewers to submit levels
 `!close` : Closes the queue
+`!permit [user name]` : Allows a user to add one level to the queue even if it is closed or they have reached the submission limit
 `!next` : Moves the queue forward a level
 `!random` : Chooses a random level from the queue and puts it at the front of the queue to play